 I am grateful for the photos Oleg took for my readers earlier this morning in Kyiv.
 The sky was blissful, except for the anti-aircraft rocket trail.
 Because of these rockets, Oleg’s family stays in the improvised shelter, as shown in the picture below.
-HA
+HAK

 * * *